What is fast fashion ?

 The adverse environmental impacts of fast fashion fall into two categories: environmental impacts from textile manufacturing (including cultivation) and environmental impacts from clothes in landfills (discussed further below).
 According to the nature journal, textile production is the world’s second most polluting industry after the oil industry.
 The total greenhouse gas emissions from textile production currently stand at 1.2 billion tonnes annually, which is more than those of all international flights and maritime shipping combined.
 In a state of fashion report 2018 by consulting firm McKinsey & Company, it was projected that fast fashion is set to continue to grow, perhaps with efforts to reduce carbon footprint.
 I am pessimistic that the fast fashion industry can adopt practices that meaningfully reduce the industry’s carbon footprint.

-The fast fashion business model relies on quantity of sales, regularly bring too many clothes into circulation, many of which are then throw away.
+The fast fashion business model relies on quantity of sales, regularly bring too many clothes into circulation, many of which are then thrown away.
 Because these garments are largely made up from synthetic fibers, they take years and years to decay, leaving an indelible negative imprint on the environment.

 2.The horror stories associated with making fast fashion garments